 We know your website is finished, and you may have even seen it at this point, so you’re eager to get it live – but we really wouldn’t want to launch it without feeling confident that it had been fully tested.

-We’ll run all of our tests and try to break it internally, and then generally pass it to you to try to break too.
+First we’ll run all of our tests and try to break it internally.
+Then we generally pass it to you to try to break too.
 If you’re going to do something we didn’t expect with it we’d much rather know before it’s public.
 Once it’s been through us, our Head of Build and you and anyone you’d like to rope in, we’d be happy to schedule the launch date.

 Step seven: SEO and visibility

 We would strongly recommend that you enlist the help of an SEO pro before your site goes live.
 Unless of course you are an SEO pro.